PR4NJAL/portfolioWebsite/README.md

 I have added some cool components that have to be integrated in the website(optional) But also I have to check the color scheme

+So far some cool resources I have used a W3School, ofcourse MDN and finally GFG websites (In decreasing order of usage)